 Neuroscience has demonstrated that the key to restructuring the nervous system in dramatic ways is to use repetitive therapeutic inputs that are precise and highly patterned.
 Studies show that the largest and most prominent neural circuits are formed by repetitive practices such as finger tapping, making music, and the gross, repetitive movement of limbs that occur during physical therapy.
 The phenomenon of neuroplasticity provides a basic explanation of how the practice of mantra affects the central nervous system.

 Effect of Incantation: – Incantation is the process of repetition of an alphabet, word, sentence or mantra.
 One of the major causes of anxiety is the impulses coming to the conscious mind from the wrong impressions stored in the sub-conscious mind.
 Thus the wrong reactions of the conscious mind originate from the wrong impressions in the various centers of the sub-conscious mind.
 The only way to overcome wrong reactions of the conscious mind is to wipe out the wrong impressions in the various centers in the sub-conscious mind and to prevent the further development of wrong impressions in them.
 This is done by incantation.
-By incantation a powerful centre is created in the subconscious mind which can send strong impulses to the conscious mind.
+By incantation, a powerful center is created in the subconscious mind which can send strong impulses to the conscious mind.
 In short, the principle of the ‘dominant thought replaces the weaker one’ is used to prevent the conscious mind from receiving any useless internal impulses.

 At Rishikesh Yogis, we believe yoga is a life-style.
 It is not a technique or a mere practice; it is how one can lead their life towards its betterment.
 Our yoga retreats and training sessions lead you to immerse yourself into the yogic lifestyle while dwelling in an ashram style setting, alongside experienced and dedicated yogis.